 \section{Abstract}

-In 2016 Ananyan and Hochster proved Stillman's conjecture by showing the existence of a uniform upper bound on the lengths of an $R_\eta$-sequence containing a fixed $n$ forms of degree at most $d$ in polynomial rings over a field.
-This result yields many other uniform bounds including bounds on the projective dimension of the ideals generated by $n$-forms of degree at most $d$.
-Explicit values of these bounds for forms of degrees $5$ and higher are not yet known.
+In 2016 Ananyan and Hochster proved Stillman's conjecture by showing the existence of a uniform upper bound on the length of an $R_\eta$-sequence containing fixed $n$ forms of degree at most $d$ in polynomial rings over a field.
+This result yields many other uniform bounds including bounds on the projective dimension of the ideals generated by $n$ forms of degree at most $d$.
+Explicit values of these bounds for forms of degree $5$ and higher are not yet known.

 This article constructs such explicit bounds, one of which is an upper bound for the projective dimension of all homogeneous ideals, in polynomial rings over a field, generated by $n$ forms of degree at most $d$.
-In the settings of the Eisenbud-Goto conjecture, we derive an explicit bound of the Castelnuovo-Mumford regularity of a degenerate prime ideal $P$ in a polynomial ring $S$ in terms of the multiplicity of $S/P$.
+In the settings of the Eisenbud-Goto conjecture, we derive an explicit bound of the Castelnuovo-Mumford regularity of a nondegenerate prime ideal $P$ in a polynomial ring $S$ in terms of the multiplicity of $S/P$.